ethereum/ethereum-org-website/src/content/glossary/index.md

 ### consensus client {consensus-client}

-After the merge to [proof-of-stake](#pos), consensus about the true head of the blockchain will be governed by a new set of clients running on the Beacon Chain.
-These are "consensus clients".
-They do not participate in validating transactions or executing state transitions, they request this to be done by [execution clients](#execution-client).
+After the merge to [proof-of-stake](#pos), consensus about the true head of the blockchain will be governed by a new set of clients running on the Beacon Chain known as "consensus clients".
+Consensus clients do not participate in validating transactions or executing state transitions.
+They request this to be done by [execution clients](#execution-client).

 ### consensus layer {consensus-layer}